j-mnr/gophergo.dev/content/basics/18-embed.md

 func (g GopherV3) Greet() string { return "GOPHERV3 SAYS WHADDUP!!" }

-// EmbedInterface shows that we need a struct that will satisfy the entire
+// Interface shows that we need a struct that will satisfy the entire
 // interface, but we don't care if that struct or the embedded structs inside
-// of it satisfy the interface. func EmbedInterface(hbp HumanBearPig) {
+// of it satisfy the interface. func Interface(hbp HumanBearPig) {
 	fmt.Println("It was a dark and rainy night.
 The moon 🌕 felt so bright.") fmt.Println("A strange passerby.
 Avert my gaze, I try.") fmt.Println(hbp.Greet())